avannaldas/ScriptingLifeHacks/README.md

 # Random Tiny Things
 Scripts, tools, etc... written/made real quick to originally help myself or for fun

-1. **Remind Script (remind.vbs):** This is a vb script which can be invoked with message and timeout, it'll show a message box with given message after given time interval
+1. **Remind Script (remind.vbs):** This is a vb script which can be invoked with message and timeout, it'll show a message box with given message after given time interval.

 2. **Script to prevent computer from sleeping (keep-awake.bat):** This script doesn't let a computer sleep due to inactivity.
 This is useful when the changing power policy is disabled by administrator.